DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Introduction

 \section{Introduction}

-Scaling of ML models and their training datasets have driven their efficacy and consequently have led to their widespread adoption across variety of domains.
-This in turn has led to ML training and inference to be often distributed over multiple GPUs thus necessitating focused optimization of inter-GPU communication costs.
-That is so as while slicing work across GPUs helps parallelize ML computations, any additional time added due to communication reduces the effective parallelism~\cite{ShoeybiPatwary2019-megatronlm}.
+Scaling of ML models and their training datasets have driven their efficacy and consequently have led to their widespread adoption across a variety of domains.
+This in turn has led to ML training and inference being often distributed over multiple GPUs, thus necessitating focused optimization of resultant inter-GPU communication costs.
+A potential strategy to optimize ML communication overheads is to overlap it with computation by offloading it away from the GPU cores.
+A low-cost solution for doing this is to offload communication to existing data-movers such as DMA engines.
+Doing so has been demonstrated to deliver superior computation-communication concurrency by freeing up all GPU cores for computation and additionally also lowers interference in the memory sub-system~\cite{agrawal2025optimizingmlconcurrentcomputation,pal2025FiCCO}.
+In recognition of the benefits of doing so, GPU vendors are introducing variants of ML communication collectives that are fully offloaded to GPU DMA engines~\cite{ce_collectives}.

-To better tackle this tradeoff, ML algorithmic advancements often aim to overlap ML communication (termed as collectives) with concurrent computation (e.g., fully sharded data parallelism, or FSDP, hides communication of one layer with computations of another/other layer(s)~\cite{zhao2023fsdp}).
-There have also been several efforts to improve communication and compute overlap through their fine-grained interleaving - communicating a tile of data as soon as the producer generates it~\cite{wang2022overlap, jangda2022breaking, pati2024t3, async-tp, zheng2025tritondistributedprogrammingoverlappingkernels, cutlass_dist_gemm, chang2024flux, zhang2025cometfinegrainedcomputationcommunicationoverlapping}.

-Further, to do such overlap efficiently, prior works~\cite{rashidi2021enabling} have looked at specialized communication accelerators so as to lower interference to concurrent computation.
-An interesting and low-cost solution in this regard is to harness existing direct memory access (DMA) engines, available on most state-of-art commercial GPUs, for ML collectives.
-Doing so has been demonstrated to deliver superior computation-communication concurrency by freeing up all GPU cores for computation and also lowers interference in the memory sub-system (caches)~\cite{agrawal2025optimizingmlconcurrentcomputation}.

-While DMA collectives show strong promise, prior works have only studied them in limited context (bandwidth-bound transfer sizes only, performance-only).
-To address this, we extend existing know-how of DMA collectives considerably and provide the first comprehensive performance, power (energy) and synchronization costs analysis for collectives that harness existing DMA engines on the state-of-the-art AMD Instinct\textsuperscript{\texttrademark} MI300X GPUs.

-As shown in Figure~\ref{fig:overview}, our analysis confirms the promise DMA collectives hold: for large size transfers (10sMB to GB), DMA collectives are at-par or deliver superior performance to state-of-the-art communication collectives RCCL library which harnesses GPU compute cores or units (CUs) for communication.
-Not only this, DMA collectives also deliver power (energy) savings for this size range (32\%).
-While promising for such bandwidth-bound transfer sizes, our analysis shows that DMA collectives considerably lag behind existing collectives libraries for latency-bound small-size transfers (4.5× and 2.5× slower all-gather and all-to-all, respectively).
-Note that, this size range is particularly relevant for inference and is getting increasingly relevant as ML frameworks increasingly rely on fine-grain computation and communication overlap as discussed above.